Slobozhanske settlement hromada: Road infrastructure

-In addition, highway T-0402 passes through the village of Olexandrivka (Dnipro (Igren) — village Sokolove), highway T-0405 (Dnipro – village Khutirske) passes through the settlement of Slobozhanske and village of Stepove, in addition to the territory highway T-0404 passes through the hromada (Dnipro – Obukhivka settlement).
+In addition, highway T-0402 passes through the village of Oleksandrivka (Dnipro (Ihren) — village Sokolove), highway T-0405 (Dnipro – village Khutirske) passes through the settlement of Slobozhanske and village of Stepove, in addition to the territory highway T-0404 passes through the hromada (Dnipro – Obukhivka).
 Transport connections ensure the accessibility of the residents of the villages to the administrative center of the hromada – Slobozhanske settlement with the help of transit buses.